pink-junkjard/hyperfiddle/README.md

 * *Fiddles* have a *query*, a *view*, and *links* to other fiddles
 * Three types of link: *anchors*, *iframes*, and *buttons*

 All fiddles are url addressable, as `text/HTML` (application) or `application/transit+json` (API).
 If the query takes input arguments, it's the link's job to decide the parameters with a *forumla* and put them in the url.
 Buttons execute effects which are specified by *transaction functions*.
+Formulas and tx-tns for basic CRUD scaffolding are automatic, you get a "CRUD admin dashboard" as a starting point and sculpt it from there.

 <img src="https://i.imgur.com/ZtYAlTE.png" width="720px">